dr-richard-barker/BRIC_LED_AWG/README.md

  convertedData.out <- convertedData()
  nGenesFilter()
  convertedCounts.out <- convertedCounts()  # converted counts, just for compatibility

+**"32833 genes in 12 samples.
+ 18108 genes passed filter, 18072 were converted to Ensembl gene IDs in our database.
+ The remaining 36 genes were kept in the data using original IDs."**

 **2. Pre-process**
 # Read counts per library